Coded variables in NHS England datasets#

 Classification systems#

-Table 1 lists the systems you’ll encounter in each NHS England dataset in the UK LLC TRE.
-Beneath the table we summarise the key aspects of each system.
+Table 1 lists the systems used in each NHS England dataset in the UK LLC TRE.
+Below the table we summarise the key aspects of each system.

 Table 1 Classification systems used in NHS England datasets